DaviDevMod/focus-trap/README.md

 - The example doesn't cover all the functionalities and it is not deployed.

-- Features requiring a substantial addition in logic (and therefore most probably in size and speed) may not get implemented, as the original purpose of the hook is to provide a basic, easy-to-use, light & fast :fire: focus trap.
+- Features with a poor value/performance ratio may not get implemented, as the original purpose of the hook is to provide a basic, easy-to-use, light & fast :fire: focus trap.

 ## Contributions